Welcome to the Lyle Rigg Library

 Click on the links below to access these pages:

-A selection of printed American and UK magazines are available to all to read in the Reading Corner: Aperture, Artnews, the Atlantic, the Christian Science Monitor Weekly (online as well), the Economist (online as well), NewScientist (online as well), Rugby World, Time magazine, Newsweek (online only),and Wired.
+A selection of printed American and UK magazines are available to all to read in the Reading Corner: Artnews, the Economist (print and online), Christian Science Monitor (print and online), NewScientist (print and online), Rugby World, Sight and Sound (print and online) Time magazine (pring and online) and Wired.

 Click on a magazine cover to discover this week's issue.
 Please contact the US Librarian for log-in details.

-Daily copies of the Daily Telegraph (UK) and the International New York Times (US) are on display in the Reading Corner for everyone's reading enjoyment.
+Daily copies of the Times (UK) and the International New York Times (US) are on display in the Reading Corner for everyone's reading enjoyment.
 A wider selection of UK and US newspapers, daily and weekly, is available in PAX faculty room for staff/ teachers.